What Data Holly Collects

 Monthly | × 12 |

 Some jurisdictions use non-standard calculation methods that may produce slightly different annual figures than Holly's standardized approach.
-If you notice a discrepancy between the salary shown in Holly and an agency’s records, please reach out to our team at [email protected].
+If you notice a discrepancy between what's shown in Holly and an agency's records, reach out to Holly Support at [email protected].

 Salary Steps